roycetech/learn-ruby/learn-rails/zombie_redux/README.md

 10. Twitter Bootstrap
 11. Display Relative Creation Time
 12. Live-Reload on changes to `view/` folder
-13. Passing variable to a partial page.
+13. Passing local variable to a partial page.